-Q-4.4.1b: How long did it take?
+Q-4.4.1b: How long did the second, faster scan take?
 How long did it take with the 100ms timeout from the note?

-TIP: You can "break out" of most long running commands (or just something you want to stop) with the keystroke CTRL-C (called "control c"), which sends the BREAK signal to the running process.
-It will quickly stop a long running nmap scan.
+TIP: You can "break out" of most long running commands (or just something you want to stop) with the keystroke CTRL-C (called "control c").
+You can also time a command by starting the command with the time command.